-3535 MC SYNCHR the busbar (Ubus) and the feeder (Uline) must both be energized (Live Volt.
-Thr., address 3503); the conditions for synchronism are checked i.e., MC maxVolt.Diff (address 3531), MC maxFreq.Diff(address 3532) and MC maxAngleDiff (address 3533); This setting is only possible via DIGSI [®] under Additional Settings.
-3536 MC Usyn> Uline< the busbar (Ubus) must be live (Live Volt.
-Thr., address 3503), the feeder (Uline) must be dead (Dead Volt.
-Thr., address 3502); 3537 MC Usyn< Uline> the busbar (Ubus) must be dead (Dead Volt.
-Thr. , address 3502), the feeder (Uline) must be live (Live Volt.
-Thr. , address 3503); 3538 MC Usyn< Uline< the busbar (Ubus) and the feeder (Uline) must both be de-energized (Dead Volt.
-Thr. , address 3502); 3539 MC O/RIDE manual closing or closing via control command is re- leased without any check.
+v 3535 MC SYNCHR both measuring points U {sy1} and U {sy2} must be ener- gised (Live Volt.
+Thr., address 3503); the syn- chronism conditions are checked i.e. MC maxVolt.Diff (address 3531), MC maxFreq.Diff (address 3532) and MC maxAngleDiff (address 3533).
+This parameter can only be altered in DIGSI at Display Additional Settings; 3536 MC Usy1< Usy2> the measuring point U {sy1} must be de-energised (Dead Volt.
+Thr. , address 3502), measuring point U {sy2} must be energised (Live Volt.
+Thr. , address 3503) ; 3537 MC Usy1> Usy2< the measuring point U {sy1} must be energised (Live Volt.
+Thr. , address 3503), measuring point U {sy2} must be de-energised (Dead Volt.
+Thr. , address 3502); 3538 MC Usy1< Usy2< both measuring points U {sy1} and U {sy2} must be de-ener- gised (Dead Volt.
+Thr. , address 3502); 3539 MC OVERRIDE Manual closing or closing via control command is re- leased without any check.
+The five possible release co aditions are independent from each other and can be

-The five possible release conditions are independent of each other and can be combined.
+The five possible release conditions are independent from each other and can be combined.

-Note The closing functions of the device issue individual output indications for the corresponding close command.
+The closing functions of the device issue individual output indications for the corresponding close command.
 Be sure that the output indications are assigned to the correct output relays.

-FNo 2851 "AR CLOSE Cmd." for CLOSE command of the automatic reclosure, FNo 562 "Man.Close Cmd" for manual CLOSE via binary input, FNo 2961 "Sync.CloseCmd" for CLOSE by synchronism check (not required if synchronism check releases the other CLOSE commands), FNo 7329 "CB1-TEST close" for CLOSE via circuit breaker test, additionally CLOSE command via control e.g. "52 Close", FNo 510 "Relay CLOSE" general CLOSE command for all CLOSE commands described above.
-Notes on the Infor-The most important information of the device is briefly explained in so far as it cannot mation List be interpreted in the following information lists or described in detail in the foregoing text. ">Sync.
-Start MC" (FNo.
-2905) Binary input which enables direct tripping of the sychnonism check with setting parameters for manual close.
-This tripping with setting parameter for manual close has always precedence if binary inputs ">Sync.
-Start MC" (F.No.
-2905) and ">Sync.
-Start AR" (F.No.
-2906, see below) are activated at the same time. ">Sync.
-Start AR" (FNo.
-2906) Measuring request from an external automatic reclosure device.
+No. 2851 "AR CLOSE Cmd." for CLOSE via command of the automatic reclosure,

+No. 562 "Man.Close Cmd" for manual CLOSE via binary input,

+No. 2961 "Sync.CloseCmd" for CLOSE via synchronism check (not required if synchronism check releases the other CLOSE commands), additionally CLOSE command via control, e.g. "Brk Close".

+No. 7329 "CB1 - TEST close" for CLOSE by circuit breaker test,

+No. 510 "Relay CLOSE" general CLOSE command.
+It comprises all CLOSE commands described above.

+Notes on theThe most important information of the device is briefly explained in so far as it cannotInformation Listbe interpreted in the following information lists or described in detail in the foregoing text.

+">Sync.
+Start MC" (No. 2905)

+Binary input which enables direct initiation of the synchronism check with setting parameters for manual close.
+This initiation with setting parameter for manual close has always precedence if binary inputs ">Sync.
+Start MC" (No. 2905) and ">Sync.
+Start AR" (No. 2906, see below) are activated at the same time.

+">Sync.
+Start AR" (No 2906)

+Measuring request from an external automatic reclosure device.
 The parameters of synchronism check set for automatic reclosure are valid here.

+"Sync. req.CNTRL" (No 2936)

-"Sync. reg.CNTRL" (FNo.
-2936) Measurement request of the control function; this request is evaluated on event-triggered basis and only generated if the control issues a measurement request.
-"Sync. release" (FNo.
-2951) Release signal to an external automatic reclosure device.
+Measurement request of the control function; this request is evaluated on event-triggered basis and only generated if the control issues a measurement request.

+"Sync. release" (No 2951)

+Release signal to an external automatic reclosure device.